Updated: February 2016

-The fun that comes with a trampoline can also be accompanied by serious risks — hence the possibility of insurance consequences.
-The Consumer Product Safety Commission reports that trampoline—related injuries nearly tripled in a recent ten-year period.
+The fun that comes with a trampoline can also be accompanied by risks — hence the possibility of insurance consequences.
+The Consumer Product Safety Commission estimates that 104,691 hospital emergency room injuries were associated with trampolines in 2014.

-While tree house exclusions are less common than trampoline exclusions, your insurance company may still have safety precautions and guidelines that apply to these structures.
-With tree houses, trampolines, and other "high-risk" items you may be considering, you'll want to manage your insurance needs by checking your homeowner's insurance policy carefully or speaking with your agent.
+While tree house exclusions are less common than trampoline exclusions, some insurers may still have requirements that apply to these structures.
+With tree houses, trampolines and other "high-risk" items you may be considering, you may want to make sure you have adequate protection by checking your homeowners insurance policy carefully or by speaking with your agent.